Remark Holdings Launches VegasVerz, an Augmented and Virtual Reality App Powered by Remark AI in Conjunction with Upcoming BTS Las Vegas Concerts April 8-9, 2022 and April 15-16, 2022

-LAS VEGAS, April 7, 2022 /PRNewswire/ -- Remark Holdings, Inc. (NASDAQ: MARK), a diversified global technology company with leading artificial intelligence ("AI") solutions and digital media properties, announced today that it is launching VegasVerz, an Augmented and Reality App Powered by Remark AI in conjunction with the upcoming BTS Shows in Las Vegas April 8-9, 2022 and April 15-16, 2022.
-VegasVerz will deliver the complete Las Vegas BTS Fan Experience, incorporating augmented and virtual reality to create an enjoyable and discoverable adventure that allows fans to collect unique items including NFTs, while participating in special one-of-a-kind experiences in Las Vegas.
+LAS VEGAS, April 7, 2022 /PRNewswire/ -- Remark Holdings, Inc. (NASDAQ: MARK), a diversified global technology company with leading artificial intelligence ("AI") solutions and digital media properties, announced today that it has launched VegasVerz, an Augmented and Reality App Powered by Remark AI in conjunction with the upcoming BTS Shows in Las Vegas April 8-9, 2022 and April 15-16, 2022.
+VegasVerz delivers the complete Las Vegas BTS Fan Experience, incorporating augmented and virtual reality to create an enjoyable and discoverable adventure that allows fans to collect unique items including NFTs, while participating in special one-of-a-kind experiences in Las Vegas.

-The VegasVerz App will be downloadable on the Apple App Store and Google Play store starting Thursday, April 7, 2022.
+The VegasVerz App is now available in the Apple App Store (VegasVerz App) and Google Play Store (VegasVerz App).

 Shing Tao, Chairman and CEO of Remark Holdings, said, "Remark AI is proud to bring our augmented and virtual reality expertise to a global audience anchored by the BTS Army and MGM Resorts.
 We first showcased our technology at the Winter Olympics in Beijing 2022 and in partnership with Infinite Prospects Entertainment will continue our footprint into building augmented and virtual experiences for iconic events around the world.
 This is only the first few steps in showcasing how we continue to leverage our AI platform."